openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ### Protection of the Response URI

 The Verifier SHOULD protect its Response URI from inadvertent requests by checking that the value of the received `state` parameter corresponds to a recent Authorization Request.
 It MAY also use JARM [@!JARM] to authenticate the originator of the request.

+### Protection of the Authorization Response Data

+This specification assumes that the Verifier's Response Endpoint offers an internal interface to other components of the Verifier to obtain (and subsequently process) Authorization Response data.
+An attacker could try to obtain Authorization Response Data from a Verifier's Response Endpoint by looking up this data through the internal interface.
+This could lead to leakage valid Verifiable Presentations containing PII.

+Implementations of this specification MUST have security mechanisms in place to prevent inadvertent requests against this internal interface.
+Implementation options to fulfill this requirement include:

+* Authentication between the different parts
+* The Verifier may include the hash of a cryptographically random number in the request and require the component requesting the Authorization Request data to provide the cryptographically random number.

 ## Validation of Verifiable Presentations